laech/intellij-actions-tree/README.md

 # Actions Tree

-Like the built-in IntelliJ Quick Lists, for defining a list of actions to show in a popup, an action in the list can be other action list to show when invoked.
-The main difference between this plugin and Quick Lists is that this plugin allows each action in the list to be assigned a keyboard shortcut that is local to the list, doesn't conflict with other global shortcuts.
+This plugin allows you to define a list of actions to show in a popup, an action in the list can be a further action list to show when invoked, or an ordinary IDE action.
+Each action in the list can be assigned a keyboard shortcut that is local to the list, doesn't conflict with other global shortcuts.
 This allows simulation of Emacs like prefix keys (n-level deep), so you are not restricted to IntelliJ keymap's maximum of two key strokes.

 ## Configuration